exploring self-realization, sacred personhood, and full humanity

 despite all we’ve discussed, all that I’ve felt for you, part of me doesn’t trust you… I am terribly burdened when I think of that vicious girl who tried to damage me… and therefore it’s hard for me to make myself vulnerable to you… down deep, I guess I don’t trust you with my life, I don’t trust you to cherish me, as I’ve tried to cherish you… I guess I really don’t want to touch foreheads with you.

-K. (softly) But, Elenchus, you said that you were immature;
+K. (softly) But, Elenchus, you said that you were immature back then;

 can’t you see that maybe I was, too, and maybe I still am? …